Dozens Of Vintage Vehicles Parade Through The City This Saturday

 Image: The Worshipful Company of Carmen

-As each vehicle is marked, a commentator provides a brief history of the vehicle and its current relevance.
+As each vehicle is marked with the iron brand, a commentator provides a brief history.

 A retro ambulance